-- 1. The programmer writes annotations, such as @NonNull and @Interned, that specify additional information about Java types. - 2.
+- 1. The programmer writes annotations, such as @NonNull and @Interned, that specify additional information about Java types.
+(Or, the programmer uses an inference tool to automatically insert annotations in his code.) - 2.
 The checker reports whether the program contains any erroneous code that is, code that is inconsistent with the annotations.